scurest/apicula/README.md

 ### Usage

-To search a ROM or other packed file for Nitro files and extract them
+To search a ROM or other packed file for .nsbXX files and extract them

     apicula extract <INPUT FILE> -o <OUTPUT DIR>